MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 Mapped IO.
 The signal is generated in lines 94-99 of mem/mem.vhd.

 ### Timer counter
-I've chosen to generate timer interrupts at 100 times per second.
+I've chosen to generate timer interrupts at 1000 times per second.
 Too many interrupts will slow down the program execution, while too few interrupts will give a poorer timer resolution.
-One hundred interrupts per second seems like a reasonable compromise.
+One thousand interrupts per second seems like a reasonable compromise.

-Since the FPGA is running at 25 MHz, we need to generate an interrupt every 250 thousand clock cycles.
-This is achieved by having a counter that wraps around upon reaching the value 250000.
-This value can be represented in 18 bits, since 2^18 = 262144.
+Since the FPGA is running at 25 MHz, we need to generate an interrupt every 25 thousand clock cycles.
+This is achieved by having a counter that wraps around upon reaching the value 25000.
+This value can be represented in 15 bits, since 2^15 = 32768.

 The counter is declared in lines 87-93 of fpga/comp.vhd, and the timer interrupt is generated in lines 253-268.

-There will be no support for reading the 18-bit timer interrupt counter.
+There will be no support for reading the 15-bit timer interrupt counter, nor will there be support for configuring the interval between timer interrupts.
+These are simple things to add, but no need to clutter the project with features not needed.

 ### VGA module
 We would like the VGA module to be a source for generating interrupts based on the